ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 > Based on those requirements, we developed the system that is able to:

 * Answer questions and execute functions
-* Process files asynchronously, in en event driven fashion
+* Process files asynchronously, in an event driven fashion
 * Stream responses in real-time using Server-Side Events.
 * Role-based access control over users and user groups as well as features and feature groups (including files).
 * On a more technical side: we cared about developer productivity
-    * Developed fast and thus cheap CI pipelines
+    * Developed fast and thus cheap CI pipelines,
-    * Used modern virtual environment management
+    * Used modern virtual environment management, and
     * Had 80%+ test coverage such that,
         * We do not over-burden ourselves with testing, making sure that everything works,
         * but also validating that system redesign does not break intended behavior.